 Characters are representations of an individual or creature in the game.
-Each character being a unique representation of the powers and effects they may enact through their Actions.
+Each character being a unique representation of the powers and effects they may evince through their Actions.
+Generally, most mechanics are addressed though the lens of the core Character Emphasis.
 Character facets at the time of creation are chosen by the Player, the rest are gained through game play.
-Character development is measured in “levels” of experience.
-In Incarna, level advancement is based on story, not Experience Points.
-Levels are awarded by the Game Master to match the pace and flow of the story.
+Character development is measured in Challenge Rankings.
+The emphasis is on story, intrigue, and then combat using tactics and knowledge.
+Awards by the Game Master match the pace and flow of the story, allowing players to develop their characters appropriately.
 They are based on game time spent, encounters and experiences, and benchmarks achieved in an adventure or campaign.
 Players are encouraged to advocate for their characters.

 Incarna character are different from DnD characters in several ways.
 Character Tools

 Individual Flavor: Start with a concept – an idea of the personality and values they have and the Point of View they express in thought and action – perhaps it fits within one of the existing Alignment or a prime creed.
 The Incarna character process is constrained, but has a lot of options.
 Read through the ©Players Handbook and your setting materials (like Steel Realms) and decide what race and class you want to start with.
 You will be focusing your Essence and powers on that.
 Your race and place constrain your class and/or class path choice – there are cultural and social fabric which just does not produce certain classes or paths.
 Additionally, there are a great deal of upbringing and character trait options.
 Most players will choose and develop a character down one of the dominant 4 pillars of The Pattern – affinity and aptitude paths (divine, kinetic, occult, and psychic).